 Definition: In simple terms, do what is good for the greatest number (Utilitarianism) or trend the thoughts that favor equality for all people (Egalitarianism).

 Social Media Correlation: Forums

 Forums have strict rules where people cannot advertise themselves, and conversations are open and impartial.
-They are places where people can share their questions or experiences and receive (on the whole) largely respectable engagement where people show interest in what others say.
+They are places where people can share their questions or experiences and receive largely respectable engagement.
+It is a place where people show interest in what others say.
 With this in mind, the admins keep everything balanced to maintain an impartial community.

 Definition: An economic system where modes of production are designed to maximize profits.